soundeffects/dual_contouring/readme.md

-# Dual Contouring
+# Unfinished: Dual Contouring
-General purpose dual-contouring isosurface extraction, released as a Rust crate.
+An attempt at general purpose dual-contouring isosurface extraction, with the implementation being incomplete.

 See a screenshot of the `sphere` example below.
 Run it yourself `cargo run --example sphere`.